Small Daily Practices That Help Rewire Grief Into Growth

 Meditation Before Bed: Creating Safety in Stillness

+Nighttime can be especially hard when you’re grieving.
+The quiet leaves room for thoughts to spiral.
 Meditating before bed has helped me create a sense of safety and closure at the end of the day.
 It’s a way of letting my body know that it's time to rest.

 My meditation practice isn’t rigid.
 Sometimes it’s guided.
 Sometimes it’s simply deep breathing and stillness.